 Tip-Enhanced Raman Spectroscopy (TERS) is developing into a powerful technique for the characterization of bio-molecules at the nanoscale level.
-It facilitates chemical imaging on the scale of single molecules, extending well established techniques such as surface enhanced Raman Spectroscopy (SERS) and Raman mapping.
+It allows chemical imaging on the scale of single molecules.
+It is an extension of well established techniques such as surface enhanced Raman Spectroscopy (SERS) and Raman mapping.

 Work by Dr Thomas Schmid and co-workers from Prof. Renato Zenobi’s group at the Dept of Chemistry and Biosciences, ETH Zurich, demonstrates the use of TERS for label-free chemical characterization of nanostructures in biological specimens .
 The biofilm system chosen for the investigation was based on calcium alginate fibres.
 TERS provides detailed chemical information at very high spatial resolutions (<50 nm), with one key advantage being label-free characterization.
 A TERS system essentially brings togetherscanning probe, microscopy and Spectroscopy technologies.